Mayuri-Chan/pyrofork/docs/source/intro/quickstart.rst

 7. Follow the instructions on your terminal to login.

-8. Watch Pyrogram send a message to yourself.
+8. Watch PyroFork send a message to yourself.

 Enjoy the API
 -------------